Before starting the thesis

 • Immediately note down all sources used.

-• Use the reference method according to the instructions of the University of Applied Sciences
+• Use the referencing style required by the University of Applied Sciences

 During the planning and implementation phases of your thesis, you can also make information retrieval guidance appointments at the library.